ssoggycat/soggy.cat/website/team/info/README.md

 also refer to the markdown inside example.html.
 -# be aware that some combinations will break due to sloppy regex expressions.
 <br>

+-# switch this to commonmark later! im not sure how we're gonna apply the little fancy thingimabobs but yea.